-O-Ring supports three ring topologies: Ring Master, Coupling Ring, and Dual Homing.
+O-Ring supports two ring topologies: Coupling Ring, and Dual Homing.
 You can configure the settings in the interface below.

 Label Description Enable Ring Check to enable O-Ring topology.
 Only one ring master is allowed in a ring.
-However, if more than one Enable Ring switches are set to enable Ring Master, the switch with the lowest Master MAC address will be the active ring master and the others will be backup masters.
-1st Ring Port The primary port when the switch is ring master 2nd Ring Port The backup port when the switch is ring master Enable Coupling Check to enable Coupling Ring.
+However, if more than one switch is set to enable Ring Master, the switch with the Enable Ring Master lowest MAC address will be the active ring master and the others will be backup masters.
+1st Ring Port The primary port when the switch is ring master 2nd Ring Port The backup port when the switch is ring master Enable Coupling Check to enable Coupling Ring .
 Coupling Ring can divide a big Ring ring into two smaller rings to avoid network topology changes affecting all switches.
 It is a good method for connecting two rings.
 Couple Port Ports for connecting multiple rings.
 A coupling ring needs four switches to build an active and a backup link.
 Links formed by the coupling ports will run in active/backup mode.
-Enable Dual Check to enable Dual Homing .
-When Dual Homing is enabled, the Homing ring will be connected to normal switches through two RSTP links (ex: backbone Switch).
+Enable Dual Homing Check to enable Dual Homing .
+When Dual Homing is enabled, the ring will be connected to normal switches through two RSTP links (ex: backbone Switch).
 The two links work in active/backup mode, and connect each ring to the normal switches in RSTP mode.
 Apply Click to activate the configurations.